meteor/meteor/README.md

 ### Meteor Works in Real-time

 Meteor will automatically update Apps and all client web browsers whenever files are changed and saved.
-When the database is updated, the data in your templates is updated.
+When the database is updated, the data in your templates are updated.
 There's no need to reload pages in the browser because Meteor hot-pushes the changes out to the browser.
 This is what Meteor does when it *"sends data over the wire"*.

 The web is moving towards real-time Apps that work almost instantly.
 Users expect that when they click a button, change their settings, log out, or even when they submit forms, for the action to occur immediately.